Customizable Select Element (Explainer)

 </style>

-Putting custom content in the listbox
+Putting custom content in the picker

 This example has a complex structure wrapping the <option>